Johnny Mercer: Personal life

-In 1931, Mercer married Ginger Meltzer, a chorus girl, later a seamstress; and in 1940, when he was 30, the Mercers adopted a daughter, Amanda ("Mandy").
+In 1931, Mercer married Ginger Meltzer, a chorus girl, later a seamstress.
+In 1940 the Mercers adopted a daughter, Amanda ("Mandy").
 In 1960, Mandy married Bob Corwin, who was a pianist for Peggy Lee, Anita O'Day, and Carmen McRae, and also Mercer's long-time accompanist.
 They had a son, Jim Corwin, in 1961.

 In 1941, Mercer began an affair with 19-year-old Judy Garland, while she was engaged to composer David Rose.
-Garland ended her involvement when she married Rose.
+Garland ended the involvement when she married Rose.
 In later years, Garland and Mercer rekindled their affair.
 Mercer stated that his song "I Remember You" was the most direct expression of his feelings for Garland.

 Mercer died in 1976, aged 66, from an inoperable brain tumor, in the Bel Air neighborhood of Los Angeles, California.
 He was buried in Savannah's historic Bonaventure Cemetery.
 The line-drawing caricature adorning his memorial bench is a reproduction of a self-portrait.